joonasy/rebirth/app/templates/typo3/docker/_README.md

 $ git clone git@bitbucket.org:<%= appAuthorDasherize %>/<%= dir %>.git --recursive
 ```

-**2.** If you are able to run shell scripts you are in luck (first, start your docker-machine if you need to):
+**2.** If you are able to run make / shell scripts you are in luck (first, start your docker-machine if you need to):

 ```
-$ ./start.sh
+$ make install
 ```

-Otherwise run the commands manually from [start.sh](start.sh).
+Otherwise run [install.sh](install.sh) or run the commands manually.

-**3.** Map your localhost to the development address in your host machine's hosts-file (`/etc/hosts` in linux/osx, somewhere in sys files in windows).
+**3.** Map your localhost to the development address in your host machine's hosts-file (/etc/hosts in linux/osx, somewhere in sys files in windows).
 For example:

 ```
 192.168.10.10 <%= dir %>.dev